liaoherui/StrainScan/README.md

 For your reference, two output files are given as example in the folder "Output_Example" in this repository.
 These files contain identification results of one single-strain and one two-strain (depth: 5X and 5X) simulated datasets, respectively.

-Explaination about the headers in the final identification report file (E.g. "Output_Example/GCA_000144385_5X_GCF_008868325_5X/final_report.txt") of StrainScan.
+Explaination about the columns in the final identification report file (E.g. "Output_Example/GCA_000144385_5X_GCF_008868325_5X/final_report.txt") of StrainScan.
-Header    |	Description
+Column_name   |	Description
 ------------ | -------------
 Strain_ID | The numerical id of identified strains in the ascending order.
 Strain_Name | The name of identified strains.
 (In the example output, the name refers to the NCBI RefSeq accession id)